-My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
+My physical inspection of the roof void area was restricted due to insulation material, the dimensions of the roof space, the position of the access hatch and lack of suitable crawl boards.
 As a result the roof void area was only viewed from the access hatch.